swiss-territorial-data-lab/proj-rooftops/README.md

 ### Hardware

 Image processing was run on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4) compatible with CUDA. <br>
-There are n0 hardware requirement to process the LiDAR point cloud.
+There is no hardware requirement to process the LiDAR point cloud.

 ### Installation